sveltia/sveltia-cms/README.md

 ### Better security

 - Avoids high/critical severity vulnerabilities through constant dependency updates and frequent releases[^33].
-- We have documented how to [set up a Content Security Policy](#setting-up-content-security-policy) for the CMS.
+- We have documented how to [set up a Content Security Policy](#setting-up-content-security-policy) for the CMS[^108].
 - The `unsafe-eval` and `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^34].
 - The `same-origin` referrer policy is automatically set with a `<meta>` tag.

 ### Better configuration

 - Some servers and frameworks remove the trailing slash from the CMS URL (`/admin`) depending on the configuration.
-In such cases, the config file is loaded from a root-relative URL (`/admin/config.yml`) instead of a regular relative URL (`/config.yml`) that results in a 404 Not Found error[^107].
+In such cases, the config file is loaded from a root-relative URL (`/admin/config.yml`) instead of a regular relative URL (`./config.yml` = `/config.yml`) that results in a 404 Not Found error[^107].
 - Supports a [JSON configuration file](#providing-a-json-configuration-file) that can be generated for bulk or complex collections[^60].

 ### Better backend support